taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-23_Character-Profiles.md

 ### Where is this character from?

 Asoka was born in a Green Haven somewhere in the former United States of America.
-The Biononymous have continued to live in strict adherence to their religious principles: always wearing their full religious outfits and using synthesized, unidentifiable voices in public, in order to maintain their anonymity; cultivating cotton, hemp, and flax to transform into eSyrup textiles; and training every member of their cult in the ways of capoeira.
+The Biononymous have continued to live in strict adherence to their religious principles: always wearing their full religious outfits and using synthesized, unidentifiable voices in public, in order to maintain their anonymity; cultivating cotton, hemp, and flax to transform into eSyrup textiles; and training every member of their cult in the ways of self-defense and anti-surveillance.
 By the time the World Government made itself known to the Earthers, the Biononymous were already back above ground in both North America and Europe, growing food for themselves and nearby Underground Cities on farms/monastaries/wildlife sanctuaries called Green Havens.
 The Biononymous had also established a form of benevolent governance and trade with the Underground Cities, nurturing culture and growth where the World Government expected to find only chaos and barbarians.
-The Biononymous have also now perfected eSyrup mechapets, which are synthetic creatures that can provide numerous technological/digital computing functions to the Biononymous, including instantaneous long-distance communication.
+Asoka's Green Haven has also now perfected eSyrup mechapets, which are synthetic creatures that can provide numerous technological/digital computing functions to the Biononymous, including instantaneous long-distance communication.
 Asoka is part of the first generation of the Biononymous who have been given a mechapet at birth, a companion who will grow and develop with the human child.

 The World Government was not pleased that they couldn't just take over the Green Havens and commandeer the Green Havens' agricultural resources.
 The World Government was desperate to find ways of feeding the Orbiter population, which was suddenly increased by about 60,000 during the Global Water Crisis.
 The World Government aggressively negotiated with the Biononymous, demanding a tithe of 30% of the Green Havens' yearly harvest, which would supplement the yield of the 3 orbiting space farms, in exchange for the World Government acknowledging the Biononymous as a legitimate political entity and allowing the Biononymous to continue practicing the tenents of their religion without interference.
 The Biononymous are wary of the World Government and their true motives, but as it was hard to argue with the need to feed people and a promise of non-interference, so the Biononymous agreed.
 However, the Biononymous become even more subtle and clever, now that they know that the World Government wants the Green Havens for themselves.
 A secret group of Biononymous begin working on new eSyrup textiles with greater camouflage and anti-surveillance properties.